wjdolan/Flight_delays/README.md

 # Flight_delays

- This is a midterm project for LighthouseLabs that predicts flight delays
+ This is the final project for LighthouseLabs.
+It performs time series analysis and predicts future values based on various models

- It uses supervised learning based on the following flight data:
+ It uses supervised learning based on the following data:
->   *   flights (Departure and arrival information for US flights from 2018-2019)
+>   *   gasoline sales volumes (EIA data from 1983-2021)
->   *   fuel_consumption (Consumption of different airlines 2015-2019 aggregated per month)
+>   *   Kerosene sales volumes (EIA data from 1983-2021)
->   * passengers (Total passengers on different routes from 2015-2019 aggregated per month)
+>   *
->   * flights_test (Departure and arrival information test data set)
+>   *

 ## Table of Contents
 >   * [Data](/data)